-Nancy Mitford’s witty novel The Pursuit of Love has been a firm favourite since it was first published in 1945 and now it’s being brought to life in a lavish new period drama, airing on BBC1 in the UK and showing on Amazon Prime Video in the US from July 30.
+Nancy Mitford’s witty novel The Pursuit of Love (opens in new tab) has been a firm favourite since it was first published in 1945 and it’s being brought to life in a lavish new period drama, airing on the BBC in the UK and showing on Amazon's Prime Video in the US.

 The star-studded series, set in the 1920s and 1930s, centres on spirited Linda Radlett (Lily James) and her more reserved cousin and best friend Fanny Logan (Emily Beecham) as they come of age and dream of true love.

 Linda’s heart is set on a life of exciting adventure, but her hopes are thwarted by her eccentric, domineering father Matthew (Dominic West) who rules the family’s country estate, Alconleigh, with a rod of iron.
 However, their flamboyant neighbour Lord Merlin (Andrew Scott) opens up a glamorous new world to her as he introduces her to the "Bright Young Things".

-Meanwhile, Fanny is searching for stability after being abandoned as a child by her flighty mother "The Bolter", played by Emily Mortimer, who has adapted and directed the series.
-But for both girls, their enduring friendship is their guiding force.
+Meanwhile, Fanny is searching for stability after being abandoned as a child by her flighty mother "The Bolter", played by Emily Mortimer, who adapted and directed the series.
+For both girls, their enduring friendship is their guiding force.

 We caught up with Lily James and Emily Beecham to find out more about The Pursuit of Love.